Sienci-Labs/Resources/lmmk2/advanced/lmk2-grbl-firmware.md

 [tabby title="Classic gSender"]

 Once the flashing process is completed, you'll have to reconnect to your machine using the connection drop-down at the top-left corner.
-To make sure your machine is properly set up with all the default settings, go back to the Firmware Tool and press "Restore Defaults" and then click "Yes".
+To make sure your machine is properly set up with all the default settings, go back to the Firmware Tool and press the 'Restore Defaults' button, then click 'Yes'.

 If you previously exported your own custom settings, you can instead click the 'Import Settings' button to load your original settings back onto your machine.
 Close the Firmware Tool window, and try jogging to ensure the machine is working properly.